oktadev/okta-blog/_source/_posts/2021-08-09-aws-toolkit-for-visual-studio.md

 ## Create your Okta Development Application

 You'll need to create an Okta application for your development environment.
 You can use the [Okta CLI tool](https://cli.okta.com/).
 Download the CLI tool and run `okta login`.
-This will walk you through the log in process.
+This will walk you through the login process.
 Once that is completed run `okta apps create` and follow the prompts on the screen.
 Select *web* as your application type.
 For your *Redirect URI*, use the web address provided from your application and append `/okta/callback` to it.
 For your *Post Logout RedirectURI*, use the same domain.
 This time, append `/signout/callback` to it.
 If you have multiple authorization servers you can select *default* for this application.
 After a moment, the CLI will write your Client Id, Client Secret, and Issuer to a file called `.okta.env` in the same directory you were working in.
 Take these values and add them to your `appsettings.Development.json` file.

 > **NOTE:** you will only need the Domain portion of your Issuer, not the full URL.
 You can then delete the contents of `.okta.env`.